 Within the spectrum of STC indicator readings lies a middle ground, where the signal line flits between the ’25’ and ’75’ levels.
 This range serves as a subtle yet powerful cue – a signal of trend formation.
 This phase is crucial for traders as it calls for a comprehensive analysis of market conditions to decipher whether a bullish or bearish trend is underway.
 Armed with this insight, traders can align their trading decisions with the ongoing trend, thus enhancing their odds of success.
 Additionally, the indicator can be even more powerful when used in combination with volume indicators, such as the volume price trend indicator, or volume-weighted moving average.

-The indicator not only identifies potential buy and sell signals but also presents an opportunity for traders to optimize their trading strategies, leveraging overbought and oversold levels for profit and cautiously navigating the delicate nuances of trend formation.
+The indicator not only identifies potential buy and sell signals but also presents an opportunity for traders to optimize their trading strategies, leveraging overbought and oversold levels for-profit and cautiously navigating the delicate nuances of trend formation.

-Schaff Trend Cycle Indicator Trading Strategy Tutorial
+Schaff Trend Cycle Indicator Trading Strategy Examples

 By now, you pretty much know what the STC is and how to use it.
 So, let’s move on to the next step and learn how to trade financial instruments using the STC indicator.